Artrell Hawkins

-Artrell Hawkins, Jr. (born November 24, 1976) is a former American football player of the National Football League.
-He was drafted by the Cincinnati Bengals in the second round of the 1998 NFL Draft.
-He played college football at Cincinnati.
+Artrell Hawkins Jr. (born November 24, 1976) is an American former professional football player who was a defensive back in the National Football League (NFL).
+He played college football for the Cincinnati Bearcats and was selected by the Cincinnati Bengals in the second round of the 1998 NFL draft.

 Hawkins played cornerback for the Bengals, Carolina Panthers and later transitioned to safety for the New England Patriots.
 He finished his 10-year career as a member of the New York Jets prior to the 2008 season.

-Early years
+Early life

-Artrell Hawkins, Jr. was born the son of Artrell Hawkins Sr. and Aletha (Haselrig-Jones) Hawkins on November 24, 1976.
+Artrell Hawkins Jr. was born the son of Artrell Hawkins Sr. and Aletha (Haselrig-Jones) Hawkins on November 24, 1976.
 He attended Bishop McCort High School in Johnstown, Pennsylvania, where he was named conference offensive player of the year as a senior after rushing for a school record 26 touchdowns and 1,487 yards, including a single-game record 265 yards.
 He also lettered in basketball and baseball at Bishop McCort.

-Hawkins' father, Artrell Hawkins, Sr. was a three-year letterman at the University of Pittsburgh and was signed by the Pittsburgh Steelers as a rookie free agent in 1980.
+Hawkins' father, Artrell Hawkins Sr. was a three-year letterman at the University of Pittsburgh and was signed by the Pittsburgh Steelers as a rookie free agent in 1980.

 Hawkins attended the University of Cincinnati, where he majored in business and lettered in football for four years (1994–1997) as a defensive back and kick returner under head coach Rick Minter.
 His senior year, the Bearcats went 8–4 and played in the Humanitarian Bowl, breaking the school's 47-year drought of not appearing in a bowl game.
 The Bearcats defeated Utah State University, 35–19.